case547/intro-to-algorithms/i-foundations/2-getting-started/problems.md

 * Θ(2n lg n - n lg(lg n)) = Θ(n lg n)

 ***d.*** How should we choose _k_ in practice?
-* Largest sublist length at which insertion sort would be faster than merge sort
+* Largest sublist length with which insertion sort would be faster than merge sort

 ***2-2 Correctness of bubblesort***<br>
 Bubblesort is a popular, but inefficient, sorting algorithm.
 It works by repeatedly swapping adjacent elements that are out of order.